ksparavec/pyrlab/doc/FAQ.md

 **Q. But I can see jax library present in tensorflow image.
 Why is that?**

 A. Because trax needs it.
 However, it does not support GPU and is usually at least one version behind.
 Therefore, separate jax image exists.

-**Q. Why did you pin tensorflow version?**

-A. Because current tensorflow version does not work with current nvidia toolkit and libraries.
-As soon as this has been fixed, pin will be removed.
-Nvidia toolkit and libraries have always higher update priority than application software on top of them.

 **Q. In default configuration, ports of all PyLab image flavors are the same.
 Looks like that I can run one flavor only.
 Could you make it possible to run all container flavors at the same time?**